 Betting margin over everything!

-The above example showed that you could've lost €300 in just one month.
-Bring it up to the annual scale, and you are already down by €3,600, on a 5-year run - your losses would total at €18,000, which is enough to buy a new car!
-Do you still think that a couple of percent change does not make a difference?
+The above example shows you that you could've given up about €300 in just one month.
+Bring it up to the annual scale, and you are already down by €3,600.
+What about a 5-year run?
+In that case, your total losses would be €18,000, which is enough to buy a new car!
+Once again, do you still think that such a tiny change does not make a difference?

-'If it ain't broke, don't fix it»
+«If it ain't broke, don't fix it»

 Don't be afraid of special bets